-Supreme is not only one of the most sought after brands around today, it is also the epitome of “edutainment”, an expression coined by rapper KRS-ONE.
-Fittingly they released a small collection of KRS-ONE designs in 2014… Supreme entertains and educates by featuring a wild range of pop cultural references in their designs ever since.
-They are famous for their knowledge of hip hop culture and have released garments featuring the likes of Nas (FW 2017), Gucci Mane (FW 2016), Three 6 Mafia (FW 2012) among countless others.
+Supreme is not only one of the most highly sought-after brands today, but it also embodies the essence of “edutainment,” a term coined by rapper KRS-ONE.
+In 2014, they aptly released a small collection featuring KRS-ONE designs.
+Supreme seamlessly combines entertainment and education by incorporating a wide range of pop cultural references into their designs.
+They are renowned for their deep understanding of hip hop culture, as evidenced by their collaborations with icons such as Nas (FW 2017), Gucci Mane (FW 2016), and Three 6 Mafia (FW 2012), among many others.

 Wild Style (1982) Trailer